Pale-browed tinamou: Behavior

 Like other tinamous, the pale-browed tinamou eats fruit off the ground or low-lying bushes, and small amounts of invertebrates, flower buds, tender leaves, seeds, and roots.
 The male incubates the eggs which may come from as many as 5 different females, and then will raise them until they are ready to be on their own.
 The nest is located on the ground in dense brush or between raised root buttresses.

 Range and habitat

-The pale-browed tinamou is found in subtropical and tropical arid forests up to 1500 m altitude.
+The pale-browed tinamou is found in subtropical and tropical arid forests up to 1500 m in altitude.
 This species is native to western Ecuador; southern Manabí, Guayas, coastal and extreme western El Oro, and extreme northwestern Loja, and northwestern Peru; Tumbes and western (except coastal) Piura.

 It inhabits the Ecuadorian dry forests and Tumbes–Piura dry forests ecoregions.

 Conservation

 The IUCN classifies the pale-browed tinamou as Near Threatened, as their numbers are decreasing.
 It is currently threatened by widespread deforestation and habitat degradation caused by livestock overgrazing, and also logging.
 This species is also threatened by people hunting it for food.
 It also is suffering losses due to farming, however this is the least of the threats.
 The occurrence range of this species is 41900 km2.